jsperatan/ibm-assignment/README.md

 # IBM Assignment - Development

 ## Dependancies

 - Python 3.12.5 (If running from host machine)
 - Flask (If running from host machine)
+- Docker (If running from Docker)

 ## Web App Tasks Summary

 1. Call https://jsonplaceholder.typicode.com/users to get list of users
 2. Format response by including only relevant attributes (id, names, usernames, email and company_names)
 3. Store formatted response into a list